arshad4387/Groww-Analysis/README.md

     * Convert data types to appropriate formats (e.g., numeric types for stock quantity, buy value, sell value etc.)
   Grouping and Aggregating:
     Group by stock and trade type to summarize total values and P&L.

+Assumptions:
+  * The import file should be report exported from GROWW.
+  *
+  * All trades are executed at the recorded prices and quantities.
+  * The dataset accurately reflects all relevant trading activities and prices.
+  * There are no transaction costs affecting the P&L values.

+Model Evaluations and Techniques:
+**Grouping** and Aggregating: Using pandas groupby to summarize data.

+Ranking: Finding top and bottom performing stocks using pandas' nlargest and nsmallest functions.

+Filtering: Ensuring only positive gains and negative losses are included in the respective summaries.